 The vegetation that surrounds this archeological site es characteristic of the evergreen pluvial premontane forests, constructed by green, dense foliage.
 Species that can be found are: magnolia, androsace, higueron, cedar, and many epiphytal plants like bromeliad and orchids.

-Birds that can be found: chestnut headed oropendola (type of toucan), trogon bird, woodpeckers, motmot birds, brown jay, clay colored robin (national symbol Costa Rican bird), and the chachalaca bird.
+Birds that can be found: chestnut headed oropendola (a type of toucan), trogon bird, woodpeckers, motmot birds, brown jay, clay-colored robin (national symbol Costa Rican bird), and the chachalaca bird.
 You can find many mammals like the armadillo, rabbits, coyote, sloths, tyra or tolomuco (called in Costa Rica), squirrels and coatis.
-Besides, you can find lots of insects and reptiles like snakes, frogs and lizards.
+Besides, you can find lots of insects and reptiles like snakes, frogs, and lizards.

 TOURISM AT GUAYABO NATIONAL PARK